-Autumn in Otago is always a vibrant yellow, copper and gold event but this year the colours are more bold than ever.
-It’s been a particularly dry summer and the trees began turning way back in March.
-As you stroll the banks of Lake Wakatipu, there is the a gentle golden crunch underfoot.
-What a wonderful time of year it is.
+Autumn in Otago is always a vibrant yellow, copper and gold event but this year the colours are bolder than ever.
+It’s been a particularly dry summer and the trees began to turn in March.
+As you stroll the banks of Lake Wakatipu, there is the a crisp golden crunch underfoot.
+What a wonderful time of year it is!

 In this glorious Alpine wonderland there are several cycling trails.
 The Queenstown Trail was a vision of very passionate people in the community and now after 10 years of perseverance it is a reality.
 There are 7 rides in total.
 They vary from easy to advanced and they will take you past two iconic lakes and the banks of three famous South Island rivers.